 What is the maximum size of the group you operate in?

-We operate with a maximum of forty people in a group.
-From solo to up to 40, we provide exceptional service to each group size.
-However, if you have more than 40 people in a group, let us know during your pre-booking, and we will manage everything according to your group size.
+We operate with a maximum of 40 people per group.
+From solo to groups of up to 40, we provide exceptional service for every group size.
+However, if you have more than 40 people in your group, let us know during your pre-booking, and we will manage everything accordingly.

 Can we join other groups?